cenkrn/CenkInfonal/README.md

    - The project made with using Maven Project.
    - Dependencys added to pom.xml's XML page.
+   - Assertions were written for each main page load.
    - Test cases wrote on Selenium and they run on Eclipse / JUnit.